tencentyun/intlcloud-documents/product_new/网站产品中心/SSL证书/操作指南/证书安装指引/Tomcat 服务器证书安装_intl_en.md

 ## Scenario
-This document describes how to install an SSL certificates on a Tomcat server.
+This document describes how to install an SSL certificate on a Tomcat server.
 >
 >- This document use the domain name `www.domain.com` as an example.
 >- The current server OS is CentOS 7.
 The detailed steps vary slightly by OS version.